barkeshli-pcc/lab-00-writeup/windows.md

 The two .bat files you will use to build and compile your project: gtest.bat and build.bat will be included with your startup code for every project.

-Navigate into the build folder and run gtest.bat by entering .`\build.bat` into the terminal.
+Navigate into the build folder and run gtest.bat by entering .`\gtest.bat` into the terminal.
 This will run a series of commands that build the googletest framework for you.
 This process creates a bunch of files and you do not want these files in the root folder of your project.
 Running the `gtest.bat` file from `build/` will make sure all your auxilary files are created inside the `build/` folder.
 The output should look like this.
 <br/><br/>

 > <img src="images/win_images/run-00-running_compiling_02.png" alt="vscode_after_cloning" width="1000"/>